 Depending on the arrangement of tube banks and combustion chambers there are several types of fired heaters that are used in industries.
 Some of the common types of fired heaters are

-The disadvantages of Vertical types of radiant tubes are their difficulty in replacing due to less gap between the wall & tube.
+The disadvantage of vertical types of radiant tubes is their difficulty in replacement due to the smaller gap between the wall and the tube.

-Horizontal-type radiant tubes are weldable outside the heater firebox due to more space available in return header bends/ plugs.
+Horizontal-type radiant tubes are weldable outside the heater firebox due to more space available in return header bends and plugs.

 Constructional Features of Fired Heaters